 He looked behind him, at the blank wall, like I was asking someone else.
 Then said: ‘We have a number of clients, in all walks of life, but we’re mostly doing charities at the moment…’

 Walking out.
-Down the stairs..
+Down the stairs.
 My black shoes making noise on the steps.
-Andrew trying to find some water in his bag.
+Andrew was looking for something in his bag.
+Might have been the black bananas at the bottom.
 I asked him: ‘What do you reckon, will you go for the job?’